bradford-hamilton/Ruby-On-Quails/guides/source/routing.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**
+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonquails.org.**

-Rails Routing from the Outside In
+Quails Routing from the Outside In
 =================================

-This guide covers the user-facing features of Rails routing.
+This guide covers the user-facing features of Quails routing.

 After reading this guide, you will know: